larsbs/id3v2lib/README.md

 $ cmake --install .
 ```

-It's possible that you'll need *su* privileges during the installation step.
+It's possible that *su* privileges will be needed for the installation step.

 > By default a **static version** of the library will be generated.
 However, If a shared library is required, the output library type can be easily toggled with `-DBUILD_SHARED_LIBS=ON` or `-DBUILD_SHARED_LIBS=OFF`

 ## Usage

-You only have to include the main header of the library:
+Include the main header of the library:

 ```C
 #include <id3v2lib.h>